General Information Concerning Freemasonry

 In Vermont, candidates are asked to stand an examination in the catechism of each Degree.
 They must also learn the modes of recognition for all three Degrees.
-Booklets and manuals are presented as a gift to each candidate at the conclusion of the Degree ceremonies, and a Mentor is assigned to assist with attaining proficiency.
-The Mentor helps the candidate learn the material, answers any questions that may arise and sees that the candidate passes smoothly through the process of becoming an informed Mason and an active Lodge member.
+Booklets and manuals are presented as a gift to each candidate after the Degree ceremonies, and a Mentor is assigned to assist with attaining proficiency.
+The Mentor helps the candidate learn the material, answers any questions that may arise, and sees that the candidate passes smoothly through the process of becoming an informed Mason and an active Lodge member.

 The Mentor can also provide helpful supplemental lecture booklets, other study materials, and directions to other sources of Masonic information.
 These materials will further enhance his Masonic education and knowledge of the symbolism and ritualistic work.

 Attendance in your Lodge is strongly encouraged.
 When you become comfortable and at ease there, join some of your Lodge Brothers in visiting other Lodges in Vermont.
-You become eligible as well, during future travels, to visit Lodges in jurisdictions beyond the State of Vermont or United States borders, if you request and receive visitation privileges or are invited to attend.
-The broader your attendance at home and at other Lodges, the greater will be your rewards and enjoyment from the brotherhood and camaraderie that are outstanding hallmarks of Freemasonry.
+You also become eligible during future travels to visit Lodges in jurisdictions beyond the State of Vermont or United States borders if you request and receive visitation privileges or are invited to attend.
+The broader your attendance at home and other Lodges, the greater your rewards and enjoyment will be from the Brotherhood and camaraderie that are outstanding hallmarks of Freemasonry.
 As in all endeavors, you will receive as much from your Masonic experiences as you put into them.